 To date, there are four (4) separate outbreaks linked to imported Maradol papayas from Mexico.
 Our lawyers are investigating these outbreaks.

-When you contact our law firm, Ryan or another lawyer on our Bad Bug Law Team will ask you the following:
+When you contact our law firm, one of our Salmonella lawyers will ask you the following:

 - Were you diagnosed with Salmonella, also referred to as salmonellosis?